 Finally, with the invitations sent, RSVPs returned, food made, and house decorated, it was PARTY TIME!
 Sunshine’s friends trickled in around 2 pm.

 Our first party activity was embroidering handkerchiefs, like the one Lucy gives Mr. Tumnus.
-I found plain white handkerchiefs at Walmart.
+I bought a set of plain white handkerchiefs.
 The girls already had a large stash of embroidery thread.

 This craft turned out to be a bit more work than I anticipated.
 Only a couple of the girls (ages 7 to 9) had any sewing experience.
 I had to help separate the embroidery thread (from 6 strands to 2), thread the needles, and demonstrate back stitch.